dipcoat-image/finitedepth/doc/source/user-guide/defining-reference.rst

 Reference class provides boilerplate to analyze the coated substrate image, and sometimes you may want to modify it.
 DipcoatImage-FiniteDepth provides base class which should be inherited to define new reference class.

-In this guide, a new class :class:`BinaryReference` will be defined from :class:`.SubstrateReferenceBase` which is an abstract base class.
+In this guide, a new class :class:`BinaryReference` will be defined from :class:`.ReferenceBase` which is an abstract base class.
 It binarizes grayscale image with :func:`cv2.threshold`, whose parameters we will control.

 Importing parent class
 ======================

-:class:`.SubstrateReferenceBase` is an abstract base class for all concrete reference classes.
+:class:`.ReferenceBase` is an abstract base class for all concrete reference classes.
 We import and directly subclass it to show how abstract members are implemented.

 .. plot::
    :include-source:
    :context: reset

-   >>> from dipcoatimage.finitedepth import SubstrateReferenceBase
+   >>> from dipcoatimage.finitedepth import ReferenceBase

 Defining parameter class
 ========================